Environmental movement in Australia

 Beginning as a conservation movement, the environmental movement in Australia was the first in the world to become a political movement.
 Australia is home to United Tasmania Group, the world's first green party.

 The environmental movement is represented by a wide range of groups sometimes called non-governmental organizations (NGOs).
 These exist on local, national, and international scales.
 Environmental NGOs vary widely in political views and in the amount they seek to influence environmental policy in Australia and elsewhere.
 The environmental movement today consists of both large national groups and also many smaller local groups with local concerns.
 There are also 5,000 Landcare groups in the six states and two mainland territories.
-Other environmental issues within the scope of the movement include climate change and opposition to nuclear activities.
+Other environmental issues within the scope of the movement include forest protection, climate change and opposition to nuclear activities.

 In Australia, the movement has seen a growth in popularity through prominent Australian environmentalists such as Bob Brown, Peter Garrett, Steve Irwin, Tim Flannery, and David Fleay.

 Scope of the movement

 At a political level, the most influential organisation is the Australian Greens.
 In recent years the Greens have at times held the balance of power in the Australian Senate.
 The strongest areas of focus are Landcare, conservation in Australia, clean energy and the Australian anti-nuclear movement.
 The largest and most influential and active environmental organizations in Australia are World Wildlife Fund, The Wilderness Society, Greenpeace, and the Australian Conservation Foundation.
+Alongside mass marches, trade unions bans were placed on uranium export and disruptive actions held at ports and other locations.
 There are also a large number of smaller conservation and advocacy groups.
 Many groups are involved in active acquisition for conservation as non-profit trusts or covenants to protect of environmentally sensitive land against inappropriate use.
 The largest of these, in terms of total land area, is Bush Heritage Australia.